Mohamed-Asif-1000/Wildlife-Photography-website/README.md

 ---

+## 📝 About This README

+This `README.md` file serves as documentation for the **Wildlife Photography Website** project.
+It explains the website’s features, folder structure, technologies used, and how to run or modify the project.
+If you are browsing this repository on GitHub or another platform, this document helps you understand the project purpose and setup quickly.

+---

 ## 🌟 Overview
 This is a responsive wildlife-themed website designed to showcase animals through **images**, **videos**, **galleries**, and a **join form**.
 The website is fully built using **HTML5** and **CSS3**, utilizing **Flexbox** and **CSS Grid** to create a modern, responsive design that works across all devices.